“Be joyful in hope, patient in affliction, and faithful in prayer.” -Romans 12:12

 If we truly live as though, “The joy of the Lord is our strength and our shield,” then life’s inevitable trials and hardships will not be so devastating (Psalm 28:7).
-We know that, “Our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-We fix our eyes not on what is seen, but on what is unseen.
-For what is seen is temporary, but what is unseen is eternal,” (Corinthians 4:17).
+We know that, “…our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
+So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.” ( 2 Corinthians 4:17-18).

 Be intentional about focusing on the unseen glory and love of God, growing in strength and love.
 If you do that by dancing to worship music in your living room, that’s great; but if you do it by focusing on a few powerful Bible verses or simply spending more time in prayer, that’s great too.
 Whatever your life may look like right now, may your faith, hope, joy, and love grow in tandem and bring your heart closer to your beloved Creator.